-In 2012, the FDA established a Breakthrough Therapy Designation which is intended to expedite the development and review of products that treat serious or life-threatening conditions.
+Breakthrough Therapy Designation is intended to expedite the development and review of products that treat serious or life-threatening conditions.
 The designation requires preliminary clinical evidence that may demonstrate substantial improvement on a clinically significant endpoint over available therapies.
 The designation includes all of the Fast Track program features, as well as more intensive FDA interaction and guidance, organizational commitment, and other potential actions to expedite review.
 The Breakthrough Therapy Designation is a distinct status from both accelerated approval and priority review, which can also be granted to the same product if relevant criteria are met.
 If a product is designated as breakthrough therapy, the FDA will expedite the development and review of such product.
 Even if a Breakthrough Therapy Designation is granted, it may be rescinded if the product no longer meets the qualifying criteria.

-Where applicable, we plan to request Fast Track and Breakthrough Therapy Designation for our product candidates, including BPX-501, BPX-601 and BPX-701.
-Even if we receive one or both of these designations for our product candidates, the FDA may later decide that our product candidates no longer meet the conditions for qualification.
-In addition, these designations may not provide us with a material commercial advantage.
+Where applicable, we plan to request Fast Track and Breakthrough Therapy Designation for our product candidates, including rivo-cel BPX-601, and BPX-603.
+Even if we receive one or both of these designations for our product candidates, the FDA may later decide that product candidates no longer meet the conditions for Fast Track or Breakthrough Therapy Designation and withdraw such designations.
+These designations do not change the standards for approval or guarantee that any designated product will be approved by the FDA